olatzroman/olatzroman.github.io/_pages/research.md

   .jumbotron img {
     flex: 0 0 20%; /* Adjust the size of the image as needed */
+    width: 100%; /* Make the image responsive to its container */
+    max-width: 120px; /* Limit the maximum width of the image */
     height: auto; /* Maintain aspect ratio */
     margin-right: 15px; /* Space between the image and text */ }